by Rebecca Henderson and Andy Clark | September 22, 2020

 Tasha Nelson is continuing her “Screamin’ Genes” experiments, and we are trying to learn more about Lavengel® and biofilms.

-We have submitted a grant proposal to the U.S. Department of Defense that builds off of our pig burn study to see if Lavengel® can help our soldiers that are burned on the battlefield.
+We have submitted a grant proposal to the U.S. Department of Defense that builds off of our porcine burn study to see if Lavengel® can help our soldiers that are burned on the battlefield.
 This proposed study is another collaboration with Wake Forest University Medical School, and we are hopeful that they will review our proposal favorably.

 We Want to Help Others